celo-org/celo-blockchain/consensus/istanbul/backend/announce.md

 One minute (60 seconds) after a validator enters the set of [NearlyElectedValidator], it should start sending [queryEnodeMsg] messages to the network, for all other NEV validators that have a higher version `eNodeURL` than the one currently known.

-Messages should be spaced by at least 5 minutes (300 seconds).
+Messages should be spaced at least 5 minutes (300 seconds) apart.
 A query for a specific `<validator, version>` tuple has a retry back off period.
 The `nth` attempt should be spaced from the previous one by:

 ```
 timeoutMinutes = 1.5 ^ (min(n - 1, 5))